NixOS/nix/src/libstore/unix/local-overlay-store.md

   The lower store must not change while it is mounted as part of an overlay store.
   To ensure it does not, you might want to mount the store directory read-only (which then requires the [read-only] parameter to be set to `true`).

-  Specified with the [`lower-store`](#store-experimental-local-overlay-store-lower-store) setting.

   - **Lower store directory**:

+    > Specified with `lower-store.real` setting.

     This is the directory used/exposed by the lower store.

-    Specified with `lower-store.real` setting.

     As specified above, Nix requires the local store can only grow not change in other ways.
     Linux's OverlayFS in addition imposes the further requirement that this directory cannot change at all.
     That means that, while any local overlay store exists that is using this store as a lower store, this directory must not change.

   - **Lower metadata source**:

+    > Not directly specified.
+    > A consequence of the `lower-store` setting, depending on the type of lower store chosen.

     This is abstract, just some way to read the metadata of lower store [store objects][store object].
     For example it could be a SQLite database (for the [local store]), or a socket connection (for the [local daemon store]).